alfo1995/ADM-HW4/README.md

 * third point

 ## Introduction
+In order to run our code import module.py.

+import module

 In the introduction what we did is quite simple.

 We import data from a Json file saving it in a variable called **data**, we start to observe the data (their structure) and wondering how to approach on it? are there any missing data?